An Inertial Newton Algorithm for Deep Learning: Towards Convergence Rates for INNA

 and applying the claim \eqref{eq::analysisinequality} again to \eqref{eq::assum3} one can show that there exist $c_2>0$, such that for a.e. $t>0$, So assumption \eqref{it::3} holds for \eqref{eq::contdinClarke}.
 To conclude, we can apply Theorem~\ref{th::genlemma} to \eqref{eq::contdinClarke} and the proof is complete. \end{proof}

-\begin{remark} \rm{(a) \new{Since the discrete algorithm INDIAN asymptotically resembles to its continuous time version (see the proof of Theorem~\ref{th::thmDIN}), the results above suggest that similar behaviors and rates could be hoped for INDIAN itself.
-Yet, these results remain difficult to obtain in the case of DL, in particular in the mini-batch setting because of the noise $(\xi_k)_{k\in\N}$.}\\ (b) The proof above is significantly simpler when $\alpha\beta>1$ since \cite{alvarez2002second} proved that in this case, \eqref{eq::contdinClarke} is equivalent to a gradient system, thus assumptions \eqref{it::2} and \eqref{it::3} of Theorem~\ref{th::genlemma} instantly holds.}\\ \rm{ (c) Theorems \ref{th::genlemma} and \ref{cor::IndianRate} can be adapted to the case when the Clarke subdifferential is replaced by $D\J$, but we do not state it here for the sake of simplicity.}\\ \rm{ (d) \new{Theorems~\ref{th::genlemma} and~\ref{cor::IndianRate} are actually valid by assuming that $\J$ belongs to a polynomially bounded o-minimal structure.
+\begin{remark} \rm{(a) \new{Since the discrete algorithm INNA asymptotically resembles its continuous-time version (see the proof of Theorem~\ref{th::thmDIN}), the results above suggest that similar behaviors and rates could be hoped for INNA itself.
+Yet, these results remain difficult to obtain in the case of DL, in particular in the mini-batch setting because of the noise $(\xi_k)_{k\in\N}$.}\\ (b) The proof above is significantly simpler when $\alpha\beta>1$ since \citet{alvarez2002second} proved that in this case, \eqref{eq::contdinClarke} is equivalent to a gradient system, thus assumptions \eqref{it::2} and \eqref{it::3} of Theorem~\ref{th::genlemma} instantly hold.}\\ \rm{ (c) Theorems \ref{th::genlemma} and \ref{cor::InnaRate} can be adapted to the case where the Clarke subdifferential is replaced by $D\J$, but we do not state it here for the sake of simplicity.}\\ \rm{ (d) \new{Theorems~\ref{th::genlemma} and~\ref{cor::InnaRate} are actually valid by assuming that $\J$ belongs to a polynomially bounded o-minimal structure.
 One of the most common instance of such structures is the one given by globally subanalytic sets (as illustrated in a example below).
 We refer to \cite{bolte2007lojasiewicz} for a definition and further references.}} \end{remark}